February 2 2006

 Recently, I've been looking for good case studies of the practical benefits of RDF adoption, and while I've found a little interesting stuff, I've been noticing a severe dissonance in the volume of useful information out there, compared to the volume of hype, bombast, needless jargon, and misplaced criticism.

-One significant aspect of this RDF dissonance is that many people have a tendency not to see beyond it's expression in XML.
+One significant aspect of this RDF dissonance is that many people have a tendency not to see beyond its expression in XML.
 I'm starting to realise how important it is to think of it as a graph format, first and foremost, and not to get too caught up on general syntactic woes.
 Unfortunately for application/rdf+xml pushers, the problems with namespaces cross cut this syntactic-semantic divide, but there are always alternatives.
-The main (interrelated) issues with RDF that I see are much more tricky to resolve than mere quirks of XML adoption:

 The semantic web community tends to emphasise the importance of well defined meaning first and foremost, which can be somewhat at odds with the large scale behaviour of web users.
 Tagging is probably so popular because it is a syntactic rather than semantic way of describing things, thus places no ontological burden on users or developers.
 This surely leads to accumulating mountains of ill-defined mess, but at the same time, it broadens the reach of participation on the web, and extends the concept of publishing and architecture to encompass organic and reflexive editing and community growth.